lumirlumir/npm-textlint-rule-allowed-uris/README.md

 1. `disallowed.links`: `RegExp[]`, Optional
     - Disallowed `links` act like an <u>**blacklist**</u>.
 Only those written on the blacklist **cannot** pass through.
-    - If you want to turn off this option, then pass nothing. or here, you can pass an empty array. (because the default value passed is an empty array too😯)
+    - If you want to turn off this option, then pass nothing. or here, you can pass an empty array. (because the default value passed is an empty array too.)

         ```javascript
         /* .textlintrc.js */